-- A Modification in TSCA's Focus from Risk-Based Determinations to Assumption-based Risk Management: In the context of addressing worker exposure to chemicals in TSCA risk evaluations and risk determinations, EPA's proposal would modify TSCA's focus from the science-based decision making in the risk evaluations and the risk determinations, as required by TSCA Sections 6 and 26, to default assumption-based decision-making in risk management rules. - Duplicative, Inconsistent and Costly Requirements: TSCA risk management rules might impose costly requirements that are either duplicative of or inconsistent with those that OSHA has already imposed on employers and employees in OSHA-regulated businesses affecting interstate commerce.
+- A Modification in TSCA's Focus from Risk-Based Determinations to Assumptionbased Risk Management: In the context of addressing worker exposure to chemicals in TSCA risk evaluations and risk determinations, EPA's proposal would modify TSCA's focus from the science-based decision making in the risk evaluations and the risk determinations, as required by TSCA Sections 6 and 26, to default assumption-based decision-making in risk management rules. - Duplicative, Inconsistent and Costly Requirements: TSCA risk management rules might impose costly requirements that are either duplicative of or inconsistent with those that OSHA has already imposed on employers and employees in OSHA-regulated businesses affecting interstate commerce. - Lack of Transparency about Risk Management Rules: EPA's proposal is not transparent about its plans for implementation of this proposed change in the risk management rule itself.
+How will EPA require PPE in the risk management rules?
+Is EPA coordinating with OSHA and/or the regulated community to determine how PPE is used in a COUs?
+Will EPA incorporate into the Risk Management Rule a requirement that COUs comply with OSHA regulatory requirements?
+Will EPA establish a single PPE control on all workplaces, whether OSHA regulated or not?
+Or will EPA require a range of controls depending on what worker protection is already in place, where there is need and where not?

-87 See 40 C.F.R. §702.41(b).
+90 See 40 C.F.R. §702.41(b).